skitsanos/foxx-builder/src/builder/README.md

 - Each HTTP endpoint has its own file named after the HTTP method (e.g., `get.js`, `post.js`)
 - Path parameters are defined with the `$` prefix (e.g., `users/$id/get.js`)
-- GraphQL endpoints are defined with `graphql.js` files

 ## Route Handler Structure